 We can collect household waste items that will not fit your bin, such as:

-- Household waste items (that can be safely lifted by two people)
+- Other bulky household waste items (that can be safely lifted by two people)

-- Up to three refuse sacks will be charged as one bulky item (please note that this only applies to standard sized bin liners.
-Hippo/builders or any other type of bags will be charged per item)
+- Refuse and garden waste sacks.
+Up to three will be charged as one bulky item.
+Please note that this only applies to standard sized refuse sacks.
+We cannot collect Hippo/builders bags designed for mechanical lifting.

 What we cannot collect

-Anything that cannot be lifted safely by two people.
-If you need such items collected, break them down into pieces that can be safely lifted.
+- Anything that cannot be lifted safely by two people.
+If you need such items collected, break them down into pieces that can be lifted safely.

 The standard charge for bulky waste covers a single collection of up to four items.
 There are extra charges for additional items.

 - Minimum charge (up to four items): £19.70